pygfx/rendercanvas/docs/backends.rst

 Support for wx
 --------------

 RenderCanvas has support for wxPython.
+However, because of wx's specific behavior, this backend is less well tested than the other backends.
 For a toplevel widget, the ``rendercanvas.wx.RenderCanvas`` class can be imported.
 If you want to embed the canvas as a subwidget, use ``rendercanvas.wx.RenderWidget`` instead.